pretix/pretix/doc/admin/config.rst

     A comma-separated list of plugins that are enabled by default for all new events.
     Defaults to ``pretix.plugins.sendmail,pretix.plugins.statistics``.

+``plugins_exclude``
+    A comma-separated list of plugins that are not available even though they are installed.
+    Defaults to an empty string.

 ``cookie_domain``
     The cookie domain to be set.
 Defaults to ``None``.